 See our area-by-area updates below

-We expect to begin active cleanup work in the area is in progress and is expected to be completed by the end of this year. .
+Active cleanup work in the area is in progress and is expected to be completed by the end of this year. .
 Impacts extend to a portion of Pier 70, and are primarily related to the former manufactured gas plant.

 The cleanup plan that was approved by the Water Board involves three cleanup methods.
 Impacted soils will be removed in some areas, treated in-place with a cement mix in other areas where impacts are deeper, and finally, covered in areas with lesser impacts.
 Also, a durable cover will be installed or existing covers will be maintained at the Site.
 The durable cover may be paving, buildings or clean soil with vegetation.
 The cover will protect against contact with remaining residues.
 This cleanup approach will reduce truck traffic and other impacts to the area.